PrairieLearn/PrairieLearn/rfcs/003-workspaces.md

         `-- starter_code.c
 ```

-The workspace image name will need to be synced to the `questions` table via the usual syncing code.
-We should use a new `workspace_image` column.
+The workspace options will need to be synced to the `questions` table via the usual syncing code.

 ### Student-facing question interface